praegus/fitnesse-bootstrap-plus-theme/readme.md

 * Tooltips now display on every page

 New tooltips can be added by editing fitnesse/resources/bootstrap-plus/txt/toolTipData.txt and putting text at the end of the file and seperating by enters in format [this is a tooltip] without the brackets

+* Tooltips can now contain links

+you can add a link to your tooltip by adding a simple <a href="link">link text<a/> html tag to your tooltip.